techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/06_infrastructure_architecture.md

 - [x] have a clear understanding what the requirements of the application are.
 - [x] have a clear record of the assumptions.
 - [x] have a clear overview of the Cloud Infrastructure the application needs.
-- [x] have a working application with which to deploy a working management server.
+- [x] have a working application with which to deploy a working management server (RDP).
-- [x] have a working application with which to deploy a working web server.
+- [x] have a working application with which to deploy a working web server (SSH).
 - [x] have a working application that allows to deploy a secure network.
 - [x] have a storage solution in which bootstrap/post-deployment script can be stored.
+Deployed a storage account with a private container.
-- [x] write documentation how to use the application.
+- [x] provide documentation or user guides to explain how to use the application.
-- [x] write documentation how to deploy an MVP for testing.
+- [x] submit a well-documentated project how to deploy an MVP for testing and deploy the infrastructure.

 For the v1.0 **user stories** I was NOT able to:
 - [ ] encrypt all data in the infrastructure.